minixxie/wpp-qt/README.md

 git submodule init
 git submodule update
 ```
-Then, remember to include the project file in YourQtProject.pro:
+Then, remember to include the project file in YourQtProject.pro (assuming wpp-qt folder is under your project folder):
 ```
 ## import library project "wpp"
 include($$PWD/wpp-qt/wpp.pri)
 ```
-To make sure the android part works, please do this:
+To make sure the android part works, please do this (You can ignore if you don't target to support android):
 - create android template folder from Qt Creator, and remember to "Use Gradle" as your packager:

 ![Create Android template folder](https://github.com/minixxie/wpp-qt/raw/master/doc/android-create-template.png)